Gothic-Modding-Community/gmc/docs/ObjectPersistence.md

 In version 0 archives, we may additionally find a property called `csum` which stores the checksum of the whole stream.
 However, this property is unused and equals `00000000` by default.

 If the archive utilizes `zCArchiverGeneric` then this header will also be followed by a short section specifying the number of object instances in this stream.
 In older versions, this property would be directly part of the main header.
+This value will be used to initialize the objectList, which is an array of pointers where the addresses of loaded objects will be stored for later referencing.

 ```
 objects 2594